 But please, spare your coworkers by resisting the urge to Reply All to your boss's "I'm heading out early for a doctor's appointment" email with, "That reminds me, anyone out there have a Dentist they love?"
 That's what Google is for.

-When to Use CC vs. BCC
+CC vs. BCC

 What Does CC Mean in Email?